Ob Plateau

 The Ob Plateau (Приобское плато, Priobskoye Plato), is one of the great plateaus of Siberia.
 Administratively it falls within Altai Krai and Novosibirsk Oblast, Siberian Federal District, Russia.
 The plateau is named after the Ob River and is part of its basin.

 Most of the territory of the plateau has been agriculturally developed, yielding grain crops as well as industrial crops.
+The Kulunda Main Canal, built at the time of the USSR, runs in a roughly southwest/northeast direction across the plateau.

 Geography

 The Ob Plateau is located in Altai Krai and Novosibirsk Oblast at the southern edge of the West Siberian Plain.
 It extends roughly to the north of the foothills of the Altai Mountains along the left bank of the north-flowing Ob River.
 To the west it descends gradually to the Kulunda Plain.